FuelLabs/fuels-ts/apps/docs/src/guide/transactions/assemble-tx.md

   - `amount`: The amount of coins needed (fee value does need to be included)
   - `assetId`: The asset ID of the coins
   - `account`: The account providing the coins (optional, defaults to `feePayerAccount`)
-  - `changeOutputAccount`: The account to receive change (optional, defaults to the account property)
+  - `changeOutputAccount`: The account to receive change (optional, defaults to the `account` or `feePayerAccount` properties, respectively)
 - `excludeInput`: Resources to exclude when funding the transaction (UTXOs or messages)
 - `estimatePredicates`: Whether to estimate gas for predicates
 - `reserveGas`: Additional Amount of gas to be set for the transaction